Learning and development

 Our Learning & Development Centre offers excellent training facilities for our staff.

 We also deliver training sessions at other sites across Oxfordshire, Buckinghamshire and Wiltshire to enhance the accessibility for everyone.

 We have developed the flyer programme for newly registered nurses and AHPs.
 The programme has preceptorship at its heart but provides staff the opportunity to gain academic accreditation during the first preceptorship year, with the chance to gain further accreditation in their second year of qualifying.

 The flyer programme framework has been developed with service leads, building on an evidence base provided by the Department of Health, Health Education England and regulatory bodies.

 Mentorship and Practice Learning

-Oxford Health NHS FT is a teaching trust that provides many opportunities for learning safely in practice.
-The trust is committed to supporting pre and post-registration learners from a wide range of professions.
+We are a teaching Trust that provides many opportunities for learning safely in practice.
+The Trust is committed to supporting pre and post-registration learners from a wide range of professions.

 The Learning Environment Leads and Clinical Practice Educators work in partnership with many universities, practice assessors/mentors and students to provide high quality learning environments, support and excellent learning opportunities.

 The Trust is highly committed to developing its staff through Continued Professional Development.
 It has robust systems in place to support registered practitioners to access Mentorship/Practice Assessor courses to become NMC approved mentors or Allied Health Professional educators, therefore meeting regulatory, professional and revalidation standards.

 All practitioners are encouraged and well supported to become mentors/practice assessors after successful completion of their Preceptorship Programme.
 Funding and access to Mentorship/Practice Assessor courses is available to staff to suit individual learning needs.